-You don’t get much trouble in the East End, and it is always a great place to have a silent and peaceful walk.
-Many important destinations of Toronto surround Leslieville and Riverdale condos.
+You don’t get much trouble in the East End, and it is always a great place to have a quiet and peaceful walk.
+Many essential destinations of Toronto surround Leslieville and Riverdale condos.
 This once industrial neighborhood is surrounded by the Don Valley, Don River, next to Coxwell Street, Gerrard Street and the Eastern Avenue.

 Condos in Leslieville and Riverdale became a favorite place to settle down and had high demands for condos ever since it had its boom in film production on the south of East Ave and Portland.
 Now all the creative types and rising stars are looking for a place over there to find a gig or to plant their feet in the film business.

 A huge reason for the popularity and demand for condos in the location is because of the renovation that took place between 2000 and 2010.
 A large portion of its history included the settlement of industrial workers and factories.
 This made the situation quite polluted and a hard place to live in.
 The renovation of the area had reduced the air pollution, brought more restaurants, cafes, and bars to the home, and made the neighborhood less grim and dark than it was during the late 90s.